cryostatio/cryostatio.github.io/guides/_subsections/create-an-automated-rule.md

         identified problem with a fixed recording duration.
       </p>
       "
       %}
   </li>
   <li>
     <details>
-        <summary>Create your match expression</summary>
+        <summary>Create your Match Expression</summary>
         <p>
-            The match expression in a rule definition is a Java-like snippet of code that Cryostat interprets and uses to determine if a rule should be applied to any given target.
-Match expressions should thus evaluate to a boolean value.
-The simplest match expressions would be the booleans true or false; if we use true, the rule will apply to every target.
-The expression has a target object in global scope, with the following form in JSON notation:
+            The match expression in a rule definition is a <code>Java-like</code> snippet of code that <b>Cryostat</b> interprets and uses to determine if a rule should be applied to any given target.
+Match expressions should thus evaluate to a <code>boolean</code> value.
+The simplest match expressions would be the <code>booleans</code> true or false; if we use true, the rule will apply to every target.
+The expression has a target object in global scope, with the following form in <code>JSON</code> notation:
         </p>
         <figure>
 {% highlight json %}